 As I sat in a small group at the conference, reading poetry and literary excerpts and writing from prompts with speed and without editing, surprising words and themes emerged from a place I did not recognize.
 I recognized the process, and my love for it, but it had been more than 30 years – since freshman English in college, before all those grueling sciences kicked in – since I had done such things.
 It started to feel like an unexpected and somewhat magical reunion with someone I hadn’t seen in a very long time, someone who had vanished so completely that, as with the book in the mail, it took a minute for me to recognize her, to remember.
 I hadn’t expected to meet up with anyone at the conference but I did: I reconnected with a bookish girl I used to know, who once loved to read and write stories and who had dreamed of being a writer, before she was a grown up girl who had become a nurse.
 Before the science took over the space where the stories used to be.

 A thing about life after cancer that is both terrific and terrible is that you always sort of feel like you are on borrowed time.
 You never forget how you desperately you begged in the dark for time – please, God, please.
 I need more time.
 And the memory of this dark night of your soul makes it impossible for you to waste even a little of what the poet Mary Oliver calls “your one wild and precious life”.
 And so, once I had summoned and found that bookish girl who had vanished and been forgotten, I knew I had to show up for her.
-To try to be what I had always known, and kin braver moments sometimes said, that I wanted to be “when I grew up”.
+To try to be what I had always known, and in braver moments even said out loud, that I wanted to be “when I grew up”.

 So I embarked on this #52for52 project, to keep that promise to her and to my grown up self, too.
 And if I may once again show my age by paraphrasing a very old John Denver song, some weeks were diamonds, and some weeks were stones.
 Sometimes I thought what I had written was alright, and even had that one good phrase towards the end that I just loved; sometimes I knew with certainty and despair that what I had written completely sucked.
 Either way, it sort of didn’t matter; with the end-of-week deadline always quickly approaching, there was neither room or time for excessive editing, for any pretense of perfection.
 All I could do was to show up week after week on the page, even – and perhaps especially – when the inadequacies of both my writing and myself were most on display.